-Blind Source Separation (BSS), which consists of recovering original signals from their mixtures when the mixing process is unknown, has been a widely studied problem in signal processing for the last two decades; for a review, see [1].
-Independent Component Analysis (ICA), a statistical method for signal separation [2], [3], is also a well-known issue in the community.
-Its aim is to transform the mixed random signals into source signals or components which are as mutually independent as possible.
-There are a number of methods intended to solve related problems such as blind deconvolution and blind equalization [4], [5], [6].
+B LIND-SOURCE separation (BSS), which consists of recovering original signals from their mixtures when the mixing process is unknown, has been a widely studied problem in signal processing for the last two decades (for a review, see [1]).
+Independent component analysis (ICA), a statistical method for signal separation [2], [3], is also a well-known issue in the community.
+Its aim is to transform the mixed random signals into source signals or components that are as mutually